 What is the job outlook for Cybersecurity?

-The job outlook for cybersecurity specialists is strong, with an expected job growth of 18% between 2014 and 2024; that’s roughly three to five times the national average job growth in other fields.
-Applicants for these positons typically hold a bachelor’s degree, and the median salary is about $90,000 a year.
-Though cybersecurity specialists can hold a number of diverse positions, some common careers include security analyst, network security engineer, information security manager and security administrator.
+According to the Identity Theft Resource Center, there were 1,802 data compromises reported in the United States in 2022, impacting approximately 422 million individuals.
+Because of alarming statistics such as these, the job outlook for cybersecurity specialists is now stronger than ever, with an expected job growth rate of 35% by 2031.
+Applicants for these positions typically hold a bachelor’s degree, and the median salary is currently about $102,000 a year.* Though cybersecurity specialists can hold a number of diverse positions, some common careers include security analyst, network security engineer, information security manager, and security administrator.

 Program Features